 - Monitoring to ensure learners are getting the most out of your program

-Digital credentials support each step of the process for course creators and their learners through gamification, increased visibility, monitoring through learner flow, and automation that simplifies scaling and reduces program costs.
+Digital credentials support each step of the process for course creators and their learners through gamification, increased visibility, monitoring learning journey progress, and automation that simplifies scaling and reduces program costs.

 Get started with digital credentials today with a free user account that enables you to issue credentials for up to 20 unique recipients.
 To issue digital credentials for over 20 unique recipients, contact the Sales team.
 We can help you get started with integrated digital credentials, designing fantastic-looking digital certificates and digital badges, and additional features such as Branding and White-Labelling credentials.